USDA Forest Service Center of Excellence in Forestry (COE)

-The USDA Forest Service Center of Excellence in Forestry (COE) at Alabama A&M University (AAMU) was established in 1993 when then Chief Dale Robertson of the Forest Service (FS) and the Deputy Secretary of Agriculture signed a proclamation at Alabama A&M University (AAMU) to work together to train young people, many of whom African Americans, for future careers in the Forest Service.
+The USDA Forest Service Center of Excellence in Forestry (COE) at Alabama A&M University (AAMU) was established in 1993 when then Chief Dale Robertson of the US Forest Service (USFS) and the Deputy Secretary of Agriculture signed a proclamation at Alabama A&M University (AAMU) to work together to train young people, many of whom African Americans, for future careers in the Forest Service.

 COE has been active in seeking partnerships and linkages with other federal and state agencies and with private industries interested in diversifying their workforce.
 Each linkage may be finite in scope and duration; however, such cumulative efforts broaden the scope of the COE.
 Partners include Bureau of Land Management, Alabama Forestry Commission, International Paper and Weyerhaeuser.
 Capacity enhancement of the forestry and ecology curriculum at AAMU has contributed significantly to diversifying the forest industry workforce.

-Beginning in 2001, the Southern Research Station located a FS work unit on the AAMU campus to work in partnership with faculty and others on research projects focused on the ecology and management of upland hardwoods on the Cumberland Plateau.
+Beginning in 2001, the Southern Research Station located a USFS work unit on the AAMU campus to work in partnership with faculty and others on research projects focused on the ecology and management of upland hardwoods on the Cumberland Plateau.
 From 2001 to 2006, the Forest Service work unit has contributed cooperative research funds to AAMU faculty members and hired students to conduct upland hardwood management research in a variety of areas including wildlife, entomology, genetics, and silviculture.